SioKCronin/alluvium/README.md

 # alluviam

-Realtime streaming search with Kafka Streams
+Realtime streaming search with Kafka and Elasticsearch

 ### Introduction
 Alluviam provides a clean, scalable architecture for real-time search on streaming text.
 Realtime search can